notcodev/fastify-inject-trpc/README.md

 ## Features

 - Allows to inject tRPC procedures calls with fastify inject API
-- Fully type safe
+- Fully type safe procedures calls
-- Simple API
+- Very similar API to Fastify's inject

+## Limitations

+- Subscriptions are not supported at this time
+- Custom serializers are not supported at this time

 ## Usage